 “Rumor has it that years and years ago, the resort turned down Dirty Dancing [filming there].
 So when we came to them, they were like ‘Get on over here.
 Sign us up.
 We can’t miss our shot!’” she said, laughing.
 “We got to shoot on the most beautiful lake.
 Those episodes are stunning — the costumes and set design, it’s fantastic.”

 And as for the rumor that they'd missed out on Dirty Dancing fame all those years ago?
 It’s true.
-"They did come here and look at us for Dirty Dancing," Holdrege shared in the same piece.
+"They did come here and look at us for Dirty Dancing," Holdrege shared with WICZ.
 "At that time we were extremely busy and we opted that we just couldn't do it.
 If we had known where that was going we might actually have done something about it."

 If you want to relive any Mrs. Maisel scenes or recreate what might have been with Dirty Dancing, check out accommodations and room rates on Scott’s Oquaga Lake House’s website.
 The views look nostalgic and peaceful, and in addition to regular rooms, there are also weekly cottage rentals and day passes to take advantage of.

-The Catskills were definitely a fitting choice of venue for Marvelous Mrs. Maisel.
-There are a ton of bed and breakfasts, inns, and resorts in the area, and yes, one of them served as the actual inspiration for Dirty Dancing’s fiery love story, though filming didn’t take place there.
+The region was definitely a fitting choice of venue for Marvelous Mrs. Maisel.
+There are a ton of Catskill bed and breakfasts, inns, and resorts, and yes, one of them served as the actual inspiration for Dirty Dancing’s fiery love story, though filming didn’t take place there.
 These are places much like where Midge and her family might have actually stayed, and apparently, the area has long been the place to be.

-Travel & Leisure magazine wrote in 2009 that the Catskills area had a history of housing "the upper crust of Victorian New York" during the summer, and that its resorts also facilitated the rise of comedians like Mel Brooks in the '50s.
+A 2009 Travel & Leisure piece noted that the Catskills area had a history of housing "the upper crust of Victorian New York" during the summer, and that its resorts also facilitated the rise of comedians like Mel Brooks in the '50s.
 Though we can’t be sure what happens during Midge’s vacation just yet, it sounds like the perfect place for her to hone her chops.